 After being conditionally admitted, students may be required to take additional undergraduate preparatory work that is relevant to criminal justice; no credit toward the graduate degree will be granted for this work.
+(Undergraduate credits or other credits that are not part of the degree requirements are not eligible for financial aid.)
 Conditional admission also requires completion of 12 credits of graduate work in the program with a minimum grade point average of 3.0.

-For detailed information about specific admission requirements, visit www.ubalt.edu/criminaljustice.
+For detailed information about specific admission requirements, visit ubalt.edu/criminaljustice.